 /\\ \ View engines are responsible for processing views and are discovered \ using Jakarta Contexts and Dependency Injection.
-Implementations must look up all instances of this interface, \ and process a view as follows: \ <0l> Gather the set of candidate view engines by calling {@link #supports(String)} and discarding engines that return false.
+Implementations must look up all instances of this interface, \ and process a view as follows: \ Gather the set of candidate view engines by calling {@link #supports(String)} \ and discarding engines that return false.
 Sort the resulting set of candidates using priorities.
-View engines \ can be decorated with {@link jakarta.annotation.Priority} to indicate their priority; otherwise the priority is assumed to be {@link ViewEngine#PRIORITY\APPLICATION}. \ If more than one candidate is available, choose one in an \ implementation-defined manner. \ Fire a {@link jakarta.mvc.event.BeforeProcessViewEvent} event. \ Call method {@link #processView(ViewEngineContext)} to process view. \ Fire a {@link jakarta.mvc.event.AfterProcessViewEvent} event. \ \ The default view engines for Jakarta Server Pages and Facelets use file extensions to determine \ support.
-Namely, the default Jakarta Server Pages view engine supports views with extensions jsp \ and jspx, and the one for Facelets supports views with extension \ xhtml. \ @author Santiago Pericas-Geertsen \ @author Ivar Grimstad \ @see jakarta.annotation.Priority \ @see jakarta.mvc.event.BeforeProcessViewEvent \ @since 1.0 \/ @SuppressWarnings("unused") public interface ViewEngine { /\\ \ Name of property that can be set to override the root location for views in an archive. \ @see jakarta.ws.rs.core.Application#getProperties()
+View engines can be decorated with {@link jakarta.annotation.Priority} to indicate their priority; otherwise the priority is assumed to be {@link ViewEngine#PRIORITY\APPLICATION}.
+If more than one candidate is available, choose one in an implementation-defined manner.
+Fire a {@link jakarta.mvc.event.BeforeProcessViewEvent} event.
+Call method {@link #processView(ViewEngineContext)} to process view.
+Fire a {@link jakarta.mvc.event.AfterProcessViewEvent} event. \ \ The default view engine for Jakarta Server Pages uses file extensions to determine \ support.
+Namely, the default Jakarta Server Pages view engine supports views with extensions jsp \ and jspx. \ @author Santiago Pericas-Geertsen \ @author Ivar Grimstad \ @see jakarta.annotation.Priority \ @see jakarta.mvc.event.BeforeProcessViewEvent \ @since 1.0 \/ @SuppressWarnings("unused") public interface ViewEngine { /\\ \ Name of property that can be set to override the root location for views in an archive. \ @see jakarta.ws.rs.core.Application#getProperties() \/ String VIEW\FOLDER = "jakarta.mvc.engine.ViewEngine.viewFolder";

 '''

 /

-String VIEW_FOLDER = "jakarta.mvc.engine.ViewEngine.viewFolder";
+The default view file extension that is used to fetch templates.
+For example, if this setting is set to

+.jsp,

+instead of returning index.jsp only index is required.

+@see jakarta.ws.rs.core.Application#getProperties()

 /

+String VIEW_EXTENSION = "jakarta.mvc.engine.ViewEngine.defaultViewFileExtension";

+/

 Default value for property {@link #VIEW_FOLDER}.

 /

 String DEFAULT_VIEW_FOLDER = "/WEB-INF/views/";

 /

 Priority for all built-in view engines.

 /

 int PRIORITY_BUILTIN = 1000;

 /

 Recommended priority for all view engines provided by frameworks built

 on top of MVC implementations.

-/

 int PRIORITY_FRAMEWORK = 2000;

 /

 Recommended priority for all application-provided view engines (default).

 /

-int PRIORITY_APPLICATION = 3000;
+int PRIORITY APPLICATION = 3000;

 /

 Returns true if this engine can process the view or false

 otherwise.

-@param view the view.
+Oparam view the view.

 @return outcome of supports test.

 /

 boolean supports(String view);

 /

 Process a view given a {@link jakarta.mvc.engine.ViewEngineContext}.
 Processing

 a view involves merging the model and template data and writing

 the result to an output stream.

 Following the Jakarta EE threading model, the underlying view engine implementation

 must support this method being called by different threads.
 Any resources allocated

 during view processing must be released before the method returns.

-@param context the context needed for processing.
+Oparam context the context needed for processing.

 @throws ViewEngineException if an error occurs during processing.

 /

 void processView(ViewEngineContext context) throws ViewEngineException;

 }

 '''